anniejw6/crackthecode_site/resources.md

 * [Shine Squad](http://shinesquad.org/) - "a space for story sharing, expressing needs, and action taking" related to discrimination in the workplace
 * [2017](/salary2017) and [2016](/public/salary_survey2016.pdf) Progressive Data Salary Survey - report on salaries in the progressive data, analytics, and technology
 * [So you want to work in progressive analytics...](https://www.gitbook.com/read/book/anniejw6/jobs-proganalytics) - guide to getting a job in analytics, featuring how to write a resume, pass a phone interview, and ace a coding test
+* [Resume Writing: Telling Your Story](https://medium.com/@hereiskass/resume-writing-telling-your-story-bf754cc3beb0) - an essay by Kassia DeVorsey on how to write a great resume

 ### Learning Hard Skills